This post was originally published on Aug. 26, 2015, and was updated on August 1, 2019 and April 5, 2021.

 Here are the most important meta tags, and a brief description of how they work.
 Some of these tags help the people visiting your site, others help Google and/or the web browsers decide how to behave.

 The title tag is part of the SEO trinity.
-This tag must align completely with the page’s URL and content, the other legs of the stool.
-This is one of the strongest signals that informs the search engines that a page is about a particular topic, which directly impacts keyword ranking.
+This tag must align completely with the page’s URL and content, the other two legs of the stool.
+This is one of the strongest signals that inform the search engines that a page is about a particular topic, which directly impacts keyword ranking.

 The title is different from a page’s headline.
 The headline is what people will see when your page pops up on a social network like Facebook.
 The title is what the search engine bots see.
 Just remember this simple mnemonic: